- When using an older version of Excel on Windows 10 you might get a We couldn’t load the data model error.

 - Users group should be now added.
 Click Apply and OK to save changes.

-“We couldn’t load the data model” error message usually affects PowerPivot for Excel 2013, and as you can see, it can be easily fixed by using one of our solutions.
+So, to conclude, the We couldn’t load the data model error message usually affects PowerPivot for Excel 2013, and as you can see, it can be easily fixed by using one of our solutions.

 Have you tried one of these or anything else.
 Let us know in the comments section below.

 Editor’s Note: This post was originally published in April 2016 and was revamped and updated in July 2020 for freshness, accuracy, and comprehensiveness.

 Editor's Note: This article was originally published in April 2016 and was revamped and updated in July 2020 for freshness, accuracy, and comprehensiveness.